ArthurVBS/MovieReview/README.md

 - Node.js

+- Java

+- Maven

 ## 🚀 How to run the application?

 - 🌎 Go to the [application website](https://avbs-moviereview.netlify.app/).

   `or`

-- 💻 Download the ZIP or Clone the application on your machine,
+- 💻 Download the ZIP or Clone the application on your machine;
+- 🎨 Frontend
   - Open CMD and navigate to 'FrontEnd' folder: `cd FrontEnd`,
   - Install node/react modules: `npm install`,
   - Finally start a localhost: `npm run dev`.
+- 🎲 Backend
+  - Open another CMD in the root of the project folder,
+  - Navigate to 'BackEnd' folder: `cd BackEnd`,
+  - Start the Spring project with Maven: `mvn spring-boot:run`.

 ## 📝 License